jagzmz/torrent_grabber/README.md

 # torrent_grabber
-A simple Python script to grab Torrents.
+A simple Python script to grab Torrents from ThePirateBay.